Inside the campaign to push PR firms to fire fossil fuel clients

 Public relations and ad agencies have a long history with the fossil fuel industry, developing together some techniques for deflecting criticism that were later copied by Big Tobacco.
 (Amy Westervelt’s podcast, Drilled, digs into the fascinating details in a season called the “Mad Men of Climate Denial.”)
 The connections still exist, even as many agencies claim a commitment to sustainability.
 But this may also be the moment that things change.
 After author and activist Bill McKibben reached out to an agency called Porter Novelli—which had been running a social media campaign to promote the polluting natural gas industry—the agency eventually responded that it had decided to end its relationship with the client, the American Public Gas Association.

 Clean Creatives hopes to push many more agencies to follow, in the same way that groups such as 350.org pushed banks to stop funding coal and Arctic drilling.
 Key to the new campaign are the creative directors, designers, and other individuals working at the agencies.
 “They are much more effective messengers to their firms than a bunch of radical climate activists are,” says Henn.
 They have sway over their employers.
 “Creatives are the people that are the real value for these firms,” he says.
-“The account executives making the deals maybe get the money in the credit, but these firms only function because they have their top creators, their top directors, their top designers.
+“The account executives making the deals maybe get the money and the credit, but these firms only function because they have their top creators, their top directors, their top designers.
 So if those people start to speak out, it could have a really big impact.”
 Individuals working in an agency can pledge not to work on fossil clients.

 Other businesses can also pressure their own PR agencies, he says.
 “There are thousands of businesses out there who care about sustainability and put out sustainability reports and probably ask really detailed questions for their suppliers about how they make their products, but don’t ask the same questions of their PR companies,” he says.
 Clients can push for transparency: Most PR agencies that work with fossil companies aren’t advertising that fact.
 Clients can also threaten to leave.
 “If Unilever said tomorrow that they only wanted to work with companies that didn’t work with fossil fuels, it would transform the industry overnight.
 They spend something like $2 billion a year on advertising—that’s way more than Exxon or Chevron.”